carbon-language/carbon-lang/mlir/docs/Dialects/SPIR-V.md

 ### `SPIRVTypeConverter`

-The `mlir::SPIRVTypeConverter` derives from `mlir::TypeConverter` and provides type conversion for standard types to SPIR-V types conforming to the [target environment](#target-environment) it is constructed with.
+The `mlir::SPIRVTypeConverter` derives from `mlir::TypeConverter` and provides type conversion for builtin types to SPIR-V types conforming to the [target environment](#target-environment) it is constructed with.
 If the required extension/capability for the resultant type is not available in the given target environment, `convertType()` will return a null type.

 Standard scalar types are converted to their corresponding SPIR-V scalar types.